Similar to detecting entities with dictionaries, you can use regex pattern matches to detect entities.

 Regular expressions are not provided in files like dictionaries but in-memory within a regex configuration.
 You can use multiple regex configurations during the same extraction.

 Regexes that you define with Watson Natural Language Processing can use token boundaries.
 This way, you can ensure that your regular expression matches within one or more tokens.
-This is a clear advantage over simpler regular expression engines, especially when you work with a language that is not separated by whitespace, such as Chinese.
+This is a clear advantage over simpler regular expression engines,

 Regular expressions are processed by a dedicated component called Rule-Based Runtime, or RBR for short.